JoshuaThadi/JoshuaThadi/README.md

   🌱 I am currently working on and developing my programming skills.<br>
   🔭 I worked on .NET Framework and have experience in ASP.NET MVC.<br>
   💬 Skills I acquire in programming languages such as Python, SQL.<br>
-  ⚡ Interest in AI/ML, Data Science, Automation, Blockchain Development, Software Development.<br>
+  ⚡ Interest in DS/AI/ML, Automation, Blockchain Development, etc.<br>
   ✨ I only like perfection.
 </p>